-Above left: Elvis' father built this house in 1935 just before
+Left: Elvis' father built this house in 1935 just before the King was

-Above center: After learning everything I ever wanted to know about Elvis (and then some), I got my oil changed in Tupelo.
+Above left: After learning everything I ever wanted to know about Elvis (and then some), I got my oil changed in Tupelo.

 Above right: In the South, God is almost as popular as Elvis and football.